SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/managing-tenants.md

 	![Suspend tenant](/images/users-guide/enterprise-tenant/et-subtenant-suspend.png)

-2. In the resulting dialog box confirm the suspension by clicking the confirmation button and then entering your password.
+2. In the resulting dialog box confirm the suspension by clicking **Suspend** and then entering your password.

 {{< c8y-admon-info >}}
 * As part of suspending the tenant, an email is sent to the email address that was configured for the tenant administrator.